orinbou/famous-peeps/README.md

 famous-peeps$ npm run deploy
 ```

+Now,
-Log into your AWS console, go to ECR and enable scan on push for your newly created Repository
+1) Log into your AWS console, go to ECR and enable scan on push for your newly created Repository
+2)

 ## References